 What Are Biomarkers?

 Think of biomarkers as clues found in the cancer cells that can tell us how aggressive the cancer is and how it might respond to treatments.
 The ASCO guidelines focus on which biomarkers to check for making treatment decisions.
+Specific tests have been developed to help oncologist determine when the benefit of chemotherapy does not outweigh the risks associated with the medications.

 The Tests and What They Tell Us